YongCloud/Python/README.md

 They can be implemented by the same language, such as Java Swing, Python tkinter.
 It is also common to use different languages to implement.
 E.g HTML, CSS and Javascipt are used together in the web app.
 ## iCalculator.py
 A simple calculator powered by Python tkinter.
+## decode_alien_message.py
+A interesting problem, decode a mysterious message from extraterrestrials.